alexcalaca/technical-articles-alexandrecalaca/clhj8qhp3000009jk9unh2kjd.md

 Whether you are a seasoned Rails developer or just starting out, custom validators can help you build more robust and maintainable applications.

-The next article [Part]() II is going to extend this article and provide more details to this introduction.
+The next article [Part II](https://blog.alexandrecalaca.com/creating-bulletproof-validations-in-ruby-on-rails-with-custom-validators-part-ii) II is going to extend this article and provide strong foundations to move on with the topic.

 Part III is going to cover the implementation of custom validators.